 After 7-8 days, the “magic” will have occurred and you will have your foliage mat ready.
 You can then remove the foliage mat from the trays and feed them directly to your livestock (cows, pigs, chickens, goats, and others).

+Pro Tip!
 Once you have removed the foliage mat, clean the trays thoroughly and you can plant your next batch immediately.
-The fodder should be harvested within 8 days because it can turn yellow or grow harmful fungi or bacteria which can harm your livestock if left to last for more days without being harvested.
+The fodder should be harvested within a maximum of 8 days because it can turn yellow or grow harmful fungi or bacteria which can harm your livestock if left to last for more days without being harvested.

-Let’s know look at hydroponic fodder advantages as well as hydroponic fodder disadvantages.
+What are the advantages of hydroponics and hydroponic fodder disadvantages?
+Let’s now look at hydroponic fodder advantages as well as hydroponic fodder disadvantages.

 Hydroponic fodder Advantages and Disadvantages